dynamsoft-docs/capture-vision-docs-server/programming/cplusplus/api-reference/core/basic-structures/image-tag.md

 ### SetImageCaptureDistanceMode

-It is used to set the capture distance mode of the image.
+Sets the capture distance mode of the image.

 ```cpp
 void SetImageCaptureDistanceMode(ImageCaptureDistanceMode mode)